zense/IIITB-StudentKit/docs/induction.md

 <tr class="even">
 <td><p><strong>Wednesday, 31</strong><sup><strong>st</strong></sup> <strong>July </strong></p></td>
 <td><p>The First Day Of College</p></td>
-<td><p>Excited!
-You will finally get a chance to get your hands dirty and dive right in the field that you chose!(The timetable will be provided to you on the day of the orientation)</p>
+<td><p>Classes begin !
+Get ready to get your hands dirty and dive right in the field that you chose.
+(The timetable will be provided on the day of the orientation)</p>

 <!-- <p>Also the information will be sent on to your <strong>IIITB Mailing ID</strong></p> -->

 </td>
-<td><p>We know it's tough but PLEASE do get early guys and enjoy the breakfast before going to class.
-Don't forget to take a notebook along with you!(Believe us, the notes DO help!)</td>
+<td><p>It may be tough but do get up early and have a good breakfast before going to class.
+Don't forget to take a notebook along with you.(Believe us, the notes DO help!)</td>
 </tr>

 <tr class="odd">
 <td></td>
 <td><p>Ice Breaker</p><p>Interaction with the seniors</p><p>Introduction to the mentors</p></td>
 <td><p> 08:30 PM</p>
-<td><p>You will get to meet new people and make new friends.
-So be there!</p>
-<p>A delightful interaction with seniors, Mentor details.</p>
-<p>Come out of your closet.
-Dare to dream big.....We need you!!!</p>
+<td><p>Meet and mingle with your batchmates and make new friends.
+Come out of your shells!
+Be ready for a fun-filled interaction with your seniors.
+Get know your mentors who will help you settle in.</p>
 </td>
 </tr>